-The Chair's rating of overall Educator-Mentor effectiveness is based on expectations from goal setting, as measured by faculty performance, and review of E-M activities entered into the database.
-The categories of evaluation that can be assigned by the chair are: "well above expectations, above expectations, meets expectations, below expectations (with explanation), and well below expectations (with explanation)."
+The chair's rating of overall Educator-Mentor (E-M) effectiveness is based on expectations from goal setting, as measured by faculty performance, and review of E-M activities as reported in the FES 2: Activity Report.
+The categories of evaluation that can be assigned by the chair are: well above expectations, above expectations, meets expectations, below expectations, and well below expectations.
 Ratings are entered by the supervisor for each faculty member on an annual basis in Activity Insight.

-2. Servant-Leader Role
+2. Servant-Leader (S-L) Role

-Every faculty member is called to service.
-Service to the department and University is expected and may take various forms, and service to the community and profession is strongly encouraged.
+Faculty members are expected to serve the department and the university.
+Service can take various forms.
+Service to the community and profession is also strongly encouraged.
 Faculty are also expected to work productively and collegially within their academic units.